heitor-sg5/Clustering-Analysis/README.md

 ## 📁 Files in This Repository

-- `k-centres_clustering.py`: Implements k-centres clustering by iteratively selecting the farthest point as a new center, then assigning points to nearest centers.
+- `k-centres_clustering.py`: Implements k-centres clustering by iteratively selecting the farthest point as a new centre, then assigning points to nearest centres.
-- `lloyd_k-means_clustering.py`: Implements k-means clustering with a probabilistic initialization (k-means++), followed by iterative refinement of cluster centers by recalculating the center of gravity to minimize distortion within clusters.
+- `lloyd_k-means_clustering.py`: Implements k-means clustering with a probabilistic initialization (k-means++), followed by iterative refinement of cluster centres by recalculating the centre of gravity to minimize distortion within clusters.
 - `soft_k-means_clustering`: Implements soft k-means clustering with a softness parameter beta, allowing probabilistic cluster membership and weighted mean updates.
 - `hierarchical_clustering.py`: Implements UPGMA clustering by converting expression vectors into distance a matrix using Pearson's correlation, grouping data points that minimize distance.
-- `cast_clustering.py`: Implements CAST clustering, using Pearson's correlation to build a similarity matrix and cluster points by affinity threshold theta, adding/removing points to optimize cluster cohesion.
+- `cast_clustering.py`: Implements the CAST clustering algorithm, building a normalized distance-based similarity matrix and forming clusters by iteratively adding/removing points based on an affinity threshold theta.

 ---